“No, that’s not ‘yum, kippers’.” That would be a questionable culinary comment concerning smoked herring.

 So, drawing these points together we conclude:

-The fulfilment of the Passover in Jesus Christ declares that our sins are forgiven.
-And yet there continue to be incidents of sin in our thoughts, words and actions.
-Will we ever be done with the presence of sin in our lives?
+The fulfillment of the Passover in Jesus Christ declares that our sins are forgiven.
+And yet there continue to be incidents of sin in our thoughts, words, and actions in our lives.
+Will we ever be done with the presence of sin?

-Although ‘my’ sins are forgiven, ‘I’ may continue to have memories or a conscience about those sins.
+Although ‘my’ sins are forgiven, ‘I’ may continue to have memories or a conscience about those sins in my present.
 Will ‘I’ ever be done with the memory or conscience of ‘my’ sin?

-Consider what we have learned about the Day of Atonement and its fulfilment in Jesus Christ.
+Consider what we have learned about the Day of Atonement and its fulfillment in Jesus Christ.